 Garter snakes are not known to be venoumous but they actually are slightly venomous.
 This is just enough to slow down small prey.
 A Garter snake bite can sometimes cause allergic reaction, but mostly their bite is not harmful to humans.

-Making Homemade Snake-Proof Pants
+Materials for Making Homemade Snake-Proof Pants

 These materials can be used to make homemade snake proof pants or to augment your regular jeans in the legs region.
 However, make sure ….